jimasp/behave-vsc/README.md

   .       |      +-- *.feature
   .       +-- environment.py
 ```
- - If you don't want your `features` folder in the project root, you can add a `behave.ini` or `.behaverc` file to your project root folder and add a `paths` setting:
+ - If you don't want your `features` folder in the project root, you can add a `behave.ini` or `.behaverc` file to your project root folder and add a `paths` setting and update the `featuresPath` setting in extension settings.
 ```
 [behave]
 paths=behave_tests/features